aaronbiser/railwind/README.md

 #### Using the playground

-`cd` to `playground` directory and run `yarn run start` to start up the example playground to test railwind components
+`cd` to `playground` directory, run `yarn install` and then run `yarn run start` to start up the example playground to test railwind components